-Meghan Keck is in her second year with the Marquette University women's volleyball program and was the first assistant coach announced on Ryan Theis' staff on Feb.
+Meghan Keck is in her third year with the Marquette University women's volleyball program and was the first assistant coach announced on Ryan Theis' staff on Feb.
 25, 2014.

 She helped the Bobcats to an overall record of 144-54 (.727) while in Athens and made four trips to the NCAA Championship, including a pair of second-round appearances.